vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 12 commits since the previous release, including 6 fixes.
+More than 19 commits since the previous release, including 7 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue May 27 02:48:27 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed May 28 02:50:41 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER